mjastad/calm_workshop/lab6/calm_workshop_lab6_config_centos.rst

 If all is well, you can exit your sessions by typing:

 exit
-Where To Go From Here?

 At this point, you have a solid foundation for your server.
 You can install any of the software you need on your server now.

-If you are not sure what you want to do with your server, check out the next tutorial in this series for Additional Recommended Steps for New CentOS 7 Servers.
-It covers things like enabling fail2ban to reduce the effectiveness of brute force attacks, basic firewall settings, NTP, and swap files.
-It also provides links to tutorials that show you how to set up common web applications.

-If you just want to explore, take a look at the rest of our community to find more tutorials.
-Some popular ideas are configuring a LAMP stack or a LEMP stack, which will allow you to host websites.